English | Español

 The start of a new school year can be an exciting and anxious time – even when there hasn’t been a global pandemic that has already impacted quite a few school years!
 Kids might be thinking or saying:

 “It will be good to see my friends.”

 “I am worried about that kid who picked on me last year.”

-Most parents also have mixed feelings.
-As adults, we know that having a positive beginning for any new experience sets the stage for a successful and happy time.
+Many parents have mixed feelings, too.
+As adults, we know that starting any activity in a positive way makes a big difference.
 Getting off to a poor start can be like starting to twist on a jar lid the wrong way– it’s usually fixable, but takes some effort to get unstuck and start over.
-At worst, an unhappy beginning to a school year can be very upsetting for everyone.
+An unhappy beginning to a school year can be upsetting for everyone.